mmbanasaz/StVAR/README.md

 Download "StVAR-0.0.1.tar.gz" file and unzip it in your computer,

-in command prompt change the current directory to the location of unziped file. e.g. cd C:\Users\...\StVAR-0.0.1,
+In command prompt change the current directory to the location of unziped file. e.g. cd C:\Users\...\StVAR-0.0.1,

-in comand prompt ''' pip install . ''',
+In comand prompt ''' pip install . ''',

 ## Usage
 Please read StVAR model expalanation

-import StVAR Package
+Import StVAR Package
 ```ruby
 from StVAR import *
 ```

-simulate 4 variables with student's t distribution, means are ordered in a list [5, -2, 0, 3], v is degree of freedom and n is number of observations
+Simulate 4 variables with student's t distribution, means are ordered in a list [5, -2, 0, 3], v is degree of freedom and n is number of observations
 ```ruby
 sim = Simulation_St([5, -2, 0, 3], 4, n=100, trend=False)
 data = sim
 ```

-plot the graphs
+Plot the graphs
 ```ruby
 for i in range (data.shape[1]):
     fig, ax = plt.subplots(figsize=(20, 10))